Myths about domestic abuse

 Myth #13: Domestic abuse isn’t that common.

 Reality: We know through our work over the last 42 years with survivors and local services that domestic abuse is very common.
-On average four women are murdered each week in England and Wales by a current or former partner.
+On average a woman is killed by her male partner or former partner every four days in the UK England and Wales.
 Domestic abuse has a higher rate of repeat victimisation than any other crime, and on average, the police receive over 100 emergency calls relating to domestic abuse every hour.

 To find out more about the statistics around domestic abuse, click here.